 Travel the outskirts of Limerick and along the River Shannon into County Kerry.
 Sample tea and scones in a pub associated with the writer, J. B. Keane.
 Journey along the Dingle Peninsula as far as Slea Head for glorious scenic views of hills and coastline.
 Stop in the town of Dingle for refreshment or a look around before heading to Killarney.

-Day 9 : Jaunting Car Ride & Ring of Kerry
+Day 9 : Killarney’s Lakes & Jaunting Car Ride

 Enjoy a scenic traditional horse-drawn jaunting car ride for views of Lough Leane, Killarney’s largest lake.
-Head to the delightful town of Kenmare for a look around and a casual lunch.
-Travel along part of the Ring of Kerry route to view spectacular mountain scenery at Moll’s Gap and at Ladies’ View.
+Head to Kenmare for a look around and a casual lunch.
+Travel along part of the Ring of Kerry to view spectacular mountain scenery at Moll’s Gap and at Ladies View.
 Return to Killarney where the evening is free for independent dining and perhaps a visit to a local pub with live music.

 Day 10 : Blarney Castle & Traditional Music

 Visit Blarney Castle to kiss the famous “Stone of Eloquence” or stroll the lovely gardens.
 Treat yourself to Irish goods at the Blarney Woollen Mills.
-In Dungarvan, enjoy an Irish coffee and informal traditional music session at the Marine Bar.
-Continue to Waterford where a local guide will lead a stroll around the historic streets of this old port city.
+In Dungarvan, enjoy an Irish coffee and traditional music at the Marine Bar.
+Continue to Waterford where a local guide will lead a stroll around the historic old port city.